ansys/pydpf-core/docs/source/user_guide/operators.rst

     min_max.inputs.field.connect(displacement.outputs.fields_container)

-While this last approach is more verbose, it can be usefull for operators having several matching inputs/outputs.
+While this last approach is more verbose, it can be useful for operators having several matching inputs/outputs.